Extreme Networks, Inc. Class Action: Levi & Korsinsky Reminds Extreme Investors Of The Pending Class Action Lawsuit With A Lead Plaintiff Deadline Of ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-25, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Extreme Networks, Inc. ("Extreme" or the "Company") (NASDAQ: EXTR) of a class action securities lawsuit.
+Korsinsky, LLP notifies investors in Extreme Networks, Inc. ("Extreme" or the "Company") (NASDAQ: EXTR ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Extreme investors who were adversely affected by alleged securities fraud between July 27, 2022 and January 30, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: